New contract reinforces Cooper’s partnership with waste specialist

 Maintenance support covers not only the Konecranes equipment but LLWR’s entire rolling fleet totalling 30 assets.
 To ensure the right level of support, Cooper Solutions has committed a dedicated engineering resource to the site along with a management team to support its field engineers on short term contracts.

-Chris Barnes, General Manager at Cooper Handling Group, says: “Our specialist team of engineers and managers is completely focused on understanding the specific challenges associated with the handling of nuclear waste and meeting customer requirements and we challenge ourselves to push the boundaries to innovate in this sector.
+Chris Barnes, Sales Director at Cooper Handling Group, says: “Our specialist team of engineers and managers is completely focused on understanding the specific challenges associated with the handling of nuclear waste and meeting customer requirements and we challenge ourselves to push the boundaries to innovate in this sector.

 “This latest contract with LLWR cements our position as its preferred partner and reinforces our credentials as the leading supplier of specialised handling equipment and maintenance support for the nuclear industry.”